 Notifications sent by email to all entrants

-Hi-res images needed for season annual and PR (ASAP)
+Hi-res images of selected work needed for season annual and PR (ASAP)

 Final Day of Exhibition